cmdotcom/text-sdk-java/README.md

 ```

 ## Whatsapp Templates
-Send WhatsApp template messages using the message builder please check our docs to see more information about WhatsApp templates: https://docs.cmtelecom.com/en/api/business-messaging-api/1.0/index#whatsapp-template-message
+Send WhatsApp template messages using the message builder please take a look at our documentation in the [Whatsapp templates section](https://developers.cm.com/messaging/docs/whatsapp#template)
 ```cs

 MessagingClient client = new MessagingClient("YourProductToken");